ottograjeda/Readme.txt/readme.md

 Hi

-Please see [videos & code samples](https://glukit.com/consulting/) of client-work,
+Please see [videos & code samples](https://glukit.com/consulting/) of client-work
-[demos & repos](https://grajeda.com/portfolio/) from my portfolio or a mini [resume](https://grajeda.com/other/redirect-to-resume.html).
+or these [demos & repos](https://grajeda.com/portfolio/) from my portfolio.

-All work is being migrated to [GluKit](https://glukit.com/consulting/).
+All work is being migrated to [GLUKIT](https://glukit.com/consulting/).
 Thanks for reading!

 --